-- EDPS 30101 Motivation To Learn - EDPS 32700 Classroom Assessment - EDPS 49000 Individual Research And Teaching Experience - EDPS 49100 Topics And Issues In Education - EDPS 53300 Introduction To Educational Research I: Methodology - EDPS 53400 Introduction To Educational Research II: Measurement Consideration - EDPS 54000 Gifted, Creative And Talented Children - EDPS 54500 Social And Affective Development Of Gifted Students - EDST 20010 Educational Policies And Laws - EDPS 26501 The Inclusive Classroom - EDCI 20001 Special Populations Seminar: Focus On Students With Disabilities And Differentiation Approaches or when title is appropriate, approval required

-EDPS 20001 - Special Populations Seminar: Focus On Students With Disabilities And Differentiation Approaches
+- EDPS 30101 Motivation To Learn Credits: 3.00 - EDPS 32700 Classroom Assessment Credits: 1.00 to 3.00 - EDPS 49000 Individual Research And Teaching Experience Credits: 1.00 to 8.00 - EDPS 49100 Topics And Issues In Education Credits: 1.00 to 3.00 - EDPS 53300 Introduction To Educational Research I: Methodology Credits: 3.00 - EDPS 53400 Introduction To Educational Research II: Measurement Consideration Credits: 3.00 - EDPS 54000 Gifted, Creative And Talented Children Credits: 3.00 - EDPS 54500 Social And Affective Development Of Gifted Students Credits: 3.00 - EDST 20010 Educational Policies And Laws Credits: 1.00 to 3.00 - EDPS 26501 The Inclusive Classroom Credits: 2.00 AND - EDCI 20001 Special Populations Seminar: Focus On Students With Disabilities And Differentiation Approaches Credits: 1.00 or - EDPS 20001 Special Populations Seminar: Focus On Students With Disabilities And Differentiation Approaches Credits: 1.00 when title is appropriate, approval required

-- A grade of "C-" or better must be earned in any course used to fulfill the LSED minor. - Certain courses listed are available as variable credit; students not pursuing a teacher license can take those courses for the full 3 credits to fulfill minor requirements. - URT Program Undergraduate Research Training Program - Application/Selection Process for URT Program must complete both EDPS 53300 and EDPS 53400 - The Learning Sciences in Educational Studies Minor is not a licensure program.
+- A grade of "C-" or better must be earned in any course used to fulfill the LSED minor. - Certain courses listed are available as variable credit; students not pursuing a teacher license can take those courses for the full 3 credits to fulfill minor requirements. - URT Program Undergraduate Research Training Program Application/Selection Process for LIPT Program - Application/Selection Process for URT Program must complete both EDPS 53300 and EDPS 53400 - The Learning Sciences in Educational Studies Minor is not a licensure program.